Llynfi power station: Operating data

 Operating data for the period 1946–72 is shown in the table:

 Electricity output (GWh) from Llynfi power station.

 With a high thermal efficiency when it was new the station was used intensively during the 1950, with a load factor running hours approaching 100 per cent.
 It was used less intensively in the 1960s and 1970s.

 Closure and proposals

 Llynfi power station was decommissioned on 31 March 1977.

 There was a proposal in 1977 to use the power station to burn domestic and trade waste to generate electricity.
 The station would need to burn 460,000 tons per year of waste to make the scheme viable.
 The proposal was not taken forward.
 The plant and equipment was removed from the station soon after closure.
 The buildings were left although the cooling towers were demolished.

 In 2011 there was a proposal to burn biomass at the station.
 The biomass would be imported into Newport docks and the former railway sidings at Llynfi would be reinstated.
 Planning permission was granted by Bridgend County Borough Council but the plans were not developed.

 A further proposal to build a waste combustion plant was put forward in 2019.
 There were local concerns about increased traffic.

+In 2024 the US microreactor developer Last Energy announced plans for four 20 MWe micro-modular nuclear power plants at the site of the decommissioned Llynfi coal-fired power station.
+Last Energy estimates the project represents a capital investment of £300 million, which will not require UK public funding.
+Last Energy have a tentative offer of a $103.7 million loan from the US government Export–Import Bank of the United States for the first micro-reactor installation.
+In February 2025, Last Energy started the application process for a site licence from the Office for Nuclear Regulation.